secretary-DFs/DF-Documents/Al Things/Althing 2019/Minutes.md

 * Omissions of Obligations
   * Seconded
   * Ammendment: Change health to well-being
       * Accepted
   * Ammendment: Old-New thing to Old-New and things to business events
       * Accepted
   * Ammendment: There are able to delegate to they are expected to delegate
       * Accepted
   * Ammendment: Remove "they are able"
       * Accepted
   * Ammendment: add "if they are able"
       * Rejected
       * The way that they are organised means that sometimes people can't come when they might be able to otherwise
         * maybe change to that they are able
       * People who can't come to events are still valuable
       * This is more about who were are a movement and how we work at our peak performance than how we actually function
       * The wellbeing thing covers not being able to come
       * The wording is the most important thing if we add this.
       * It is a bit wishy washy
           * Ammendment: change to "that they are able"
               * Rejected
-          * **Vote:**
+                  * **Vote for Ammendment Ammendment:**
                       * For:12, Against:0, Absteintion:2
-    * **Vote:**
+      * **Vote for Amendment:**
           * For:8, Against:4, Abstention:2
   * Ammendment: year to term
       * Accepted
-  * **Vote:**
+  * **Vote for Motion:**
       * For:14, Against:0, Abstention:1
 * Co-option Confusion
   * Seconded
   * No Opposal
 * Campaigns Changes
   * Seconded
   * Amendment 1
       * Opposed
       * Campaigns are too specific, political climate is changing all the time
       * Removes the point of changing the rep to activism
       * Campaign work has been successful but is often more successful when pushing general involvement in activism.
       * 2 year role
       * **Vote**
           * For:0, Against:13, Abstentions:2
               * Rejected
-  * **Vote**
+  * **Vote for Motion**
       * For:14, Against:0, Abstentions:1
 * Standing-Down Simplification
   * Seconded
-    * Amendment (get rid of campaign)
+  * Amendment (get rid of section on Campaigns)
-      * Passed
+      * Accepted
   * Amendment to have members choose to hold the odd or even laymember to allow someone to stand for 1 year if they want
+      * Rejected
       * Its bad practice to only stand for one year and not have the two year role cycle
       * This allows people to be more comfortable in the length of time they are taking the role on
       * Allow people to do one year as laymember before taking on a 2 year role which can be useful
       * **Vote** (change "this" to "one")
           * For:12, Against:0, Abstentions:2
   * **Vote**
       * For:15, Against:0, Abstentions:0
   * **Things Trimming Travel**
     * Seconded
     * What would an online discussion involve, would it be viable